Ricardosgeral/relier-web/README.md

 Main features:

-    App code        : Python 3.6
+    App programming  : Python 3.6
-    Web interface   : Interactive Python Dashboards with Plotly and Dash libraries Web app cloud   : Heroku (the app is deployed as a Docker container) Database        : PostgreSQL is used as an addon provided by Heroku, to store inputs and outputs of tests
+    Web interface    : Interactive Python Dashboards with Plotly and Dash libraries Web app cloud    : Heroku (the app is deployed as a Docker container) Database for i/o : PostgreSQL is used as an addon provided by Heroku, to store inputs and outputs of tests

 ## HOW TO DEPLOY the python app in the web